bcwhite-code/brians-blueprints/self-building-spacex.md

 * Set "Whitelist of merged chests" to "1xN Nx1" (reduces memory consumption).
 * Waterfill: Set "Waterfillable" to "Everything".

-In the Mod Settings for the Map:
+In the Mod Settings for the _Map_:

 * LTN: Set "Stop timeout" to 300.
 Enable "Schedule circuit conditions".
 The designs still work without this but will sometimes have to wait for the stop-timeout.
 * Ghost Scanner: Set "Update frequency" to 3600.
 Set "Scan Result limit" to 0 (zero).

-In the Mod Settings for the Player:
+In the Mod Settings for the _Player_:

 * Uncheck "Factorio Alerts".
 Otherwise you'll get a lot of annoying warnings about trains with "missing cargo" and the like.
 (It's intentional but the disable-warnings signal is not respected.)